Nexter Narwhal: Design

 The turret houses electro-optical cameras that offer daylight and nighttime vision, as well as a motion tracking system.
-It can rotate 360° in azimut, and from +75° to -20° in elevation.
+It can rotate 360° in azimuth, and from +75° to -20° in elevation.
 The gun is stabilised and can rotate quickly to attack targets at close range.

 Users

 France

 The French Navy uses the Narwhal on a number of ships.
 On large units, it is used as a secondary armament for self-defence, while it can constitute the main armament of smaller units.

 As secondary armament

-Although the FREMM classe frigates were designed from inception to use the Narwhal, the first units of the series, such as Aquitaine, were not initially fitted with the weapon.
+Although the FREMM class frigates were designed from inception to use the Narwhal, the first units of the series, such as Aquitaine, were not initially fitted with the weapon.
 The first FREMM to be fitted with Narwhal immediately after construction was Normandie in 2013, before being renamed to Tahya Misr and transferred to Egypt in 2015, without ever being commissioned in the French Navy.
 The following ship, Provence, as well as all subsequent units, were also equipped with Narwhal at fitting out.
 The Narwhal on FREMMs are interfaced with the Herakles radar through the combat information system, minimising reaction time when attacking targets.

 Mistral class helicopter carriers received the system during their refit in 2016 for Dixmude (L9015), in 2017 for Tonnerre (L9014) and in 2018 for Mistral (L9013).

 Aircraft carrier Charles De Gaulle mounted three Narwhal during a refit in 2019 to counter asymmetric threats.
 Although she had been modified to accommodate the weapon during her mid-lift refit from 2017 to 2018, budgetary reasons had prevented installation at the time.

 Air defence frigates of the Horizon class carry three Narwhal to replace the original manually operated 20 mm F2 autocannons.
 Replacement took place in 2018 on Forbin and in 2019 on Chevalier Paul.

 Narwhal is also due to equip the upcoming frégates de défense et d’intervention.